Jonathan Quick: Vegas Golden Knights (2023)

+New York Rangers (2023–present)

+Having concluded his contract with the Golden Knights, Quick signed as a free agent to a one-year, $925,000 contract with the New York Rangers for the 2023–24 season on July 1, 2023.
+Quick admitted that until the Kings traded him away, he thought he "was going to be retiring a King".
+Having lost the opportunity to spend his entire career with the Los Angeles Kings, and finding out that he enjoyed his backup role while with Vegas, he decided to take the opportunity to sign with the Rangers, the team he had grown up watching as a child in Connecticut and gone on to defeat in the 2014 Stanley Cup Finals, to serve as the backup to New York's starter, Igor Shesterkin.

+Quick started his first game with the Rangers on October 21, a 4–1 win over the Seattle Kraken.
+On November 22, Quick recorded his 60th NHL career shutout in a 1–0 win over the Pittsburgh Penguins.
+On March 3, 2024, he was signed to a one-year contract extension by the Rangers.
+On March 30, during a game against the Arizona Coyotes, Quick earned his 392nd career win and became the all-time leader in wins among American-born goaltenders.
+He would later win his 400th career NHL game against his former team, the Golden Knights on February 2, 2025.

 International play

-On January 1, 2010, Quick was named to Team USA for the 2010 Winter Olympics in Vancouver as the team's third goaltender.
+On January 1, 2010, Quick was named to the United States national team for the 2010 Winter Olympics in Vancouver as the team's third goaltender.
 He received a silver medal after the U.S. lost to Canada 3–2 in the gold medal game.

-After his selection to Team USA for the 2014 Winter Olympics in Sochi, Head Coach Dan Bylsma named Quick the team's starting goaltender over teammates Ryan Miller and Jimmy Howard.
-He would go on to start five out of the U.S.' six games (Miller would start the other).
-However, the U.S. did not medal, as Quick finished the tournament with a 3–2 record, a 2.17 GAA and a .923 save percentage.
+After his selection to United States national team for the 2014 Winter Olympics in Sochi, head coach Dan Bylsma named Quick the team's starting goaltender over teammates Ryan Miller and Jimmy Howard.
+He would go on to start five out of the U.S.'s six games (Miller would start the other).
+The United States team did not medal.
+Quick finished the tournament with a 3–2 record, a 2.17 GAA and a .923 save percentage.

 Personal life

-Quick is married to Jaclyn (née Backman), and they have a daughter and son together.
-Jaclyn's sister Alicia is the wife of former Buffalo Sabres forward Matt Moulson.
+Quick is married to Jaclyn (née Backman); they have a daughter and a son together.
+Jaclyn's sister Alicia is married to former NHL forward Matt Moulson.

-Quick was born in Milford but raised in Hamden, Connecticut, and attended Hamden High School until transferring to Avon Old Farms, a preparatory school known for its hockey program.
+Quick was born in Milford, Connecticut, and raised in nearby Hamden.
+He attended Hamden High School until transferring to Avon Old Farms, a preparatory school known for its ice hockey program.
 His family still resides in Hamden today.
 Ray and Mike's Deli in Hamden named the "Quickwich" sandwich in Quick's honor after his 2012 Stanley Cup victory.